jamesmh/coravel/README.md

 Coravel allows you to build .Net Core apps using a simple, expressive and straightforward syntax that lets you focus on **your app**.

-Let Coravel to tackle the configuration and infrastructural details for you - and **build your app**!
+Let Coravel tackle the configuration and infrastructural details for you - and **build your app**!

 > In other words, Coravel simply makes your code say what it does.